MALONE SERVICE CO - SWAN LAKE PLANT

 Redevelopment at the Site

-The Malone Service Co.-Swan Lake Plant Superfund site is located in Texas City, Texas.
-The 150-acre site includes the Malone Service Company, Inc., a former hazardous waste storage, reclamation and disposal facility.
-The facility operated from 1964 until 1996.
-EPA added the site to the Superfund program’s National Priorities List (NPL) in 2001 because chemicals from the facility had contaminated groundwater.
-Chemicals had also moved to Galveston Bay and associated wetlands.
 Galveston Bay is a National Estuary and a major fishery.
 EPA’s cleanup plan addressed sludge waste, contaminated soil and groundwater.
-Potentially responsible parties began cleanup in 2012.
-The site is not currently in use.
-A settlement between the present site owner and the PRPs requires that, once clean, the land be transferred to an environmental non-profit organization.
-If the land cannot be transferred, the settlement requires that the land use remain consistent with a natural preservation or conservation area.
+Potentially responsible parties completed all remedial/cleanup activities at the Site on December 13, 2017.
+The site is not currently in use. the PRPs have determined that the land be transferred to an environmental non-profit organization.
+If the land cannot be transferred, the land use will be consistent with a natural preservation or conservation area.

 Economic Activity at the Site